Digital Forensics: An Introduction (Part 2)

 Evidence Collection Methods

-The method of collection of evidence terms are inter-related and almost serve the same purpose, the only important thing for an investigator to remember is that the copy should be forensically sound.
+The inter-related methods of collecting evidence terms almost serve the same purpose; the only important thing for an investigator to remember is that they must ensure the copy is forensically sound.

 Image Copy: It refers to be the duplicate of the original disk.